gubellom/gubellom.github.io/R files/Tabulate.md

     <p> -->

-# How To Replicate STATA Tabulate Command?
+# How To Replicate STATA Tabulate Command

 A particularly useful command in STATA is `tabulate`, which is commonly used to create frequency tables or cross-tabulations between two categorical variables.
 It provides a simple way to understand how values are distributed across categories, and is especially helpful in exploring relationships in survey or categorical data.